-Listen to the greeter -- When they say Minnie is going to be right back after she powders her nose, that means just that.
-She will be RIGHT BACK.
+Listen to the greeter -- When they say Minnie is going to be back in 5-10 minutes after she powders her nose, that means just that.
+She will be back soon.
 Don't ruin your day by causing a scene.
 Curiously, this is more often the parents than the children.

 Be Considerate! - to both the other guests wanting to get to the characters and to the characters themselves!
 When a character needs to leave an area, it does not mean they have personally singled you out to be mean to.
 Characters can only stay out for a certain time and it's really important that they leave when the greater tells them it's time.
 Please DO NOT grab the character(s) and demand that they stay for you.

 Signing clothing -- Yes, the characters will do it.
 However, do not WEAR the item of clothing you wish signed.
 The characters cannot sign anything *while it is being worn.* Please also note that a ballpoint pen does not write well on a t-shirt. :) Hats are good to have signed, just remember that having a blue pen and writing on blue fabric isn't the easiest to do...if you want hats or any cloth signed, markers will work best especially Sharpies (which come in a variety of colors).
 These work great on banners and photos too!

 Why do those crazy characters do the things they do?